Golden Chariot train is one of the luxury trains in India. Find out why it’s the best train in India to travel, its price, photos, and more.

 Now, what really sets apart the experience of luxury trains in India ride from the usual tours is the fact that your train actually acts as your hotel on a pair of wheels, and transports you from one destination during the time that you otherwise waste sleeping in a hotel.

-Understand it this way: Golden Chariot train moves from destination A to destination B in the night.
-During the day it stations at the platform at destination B, that you explore in a bus.
+Understand it this way: Golden Chariot train moves from destination A to destination B at night.
+During the day it stations at the platform at destination B, which you explore in a bus.
 In the evening, you return to your train and it starts its journey from destination B to destination C, followed by a day bus tour at destination C, and the same thing repeats throughout the journey.

 You explore a new town during the day and sleep in your moving hotel (Golden Chariot train) at night.
 Saves you time!
 Keeps the comfort!!

 And all the logistics are taken care of from bus travel to lunch and dinner locations off the train, tours and sightseeing.